STATE UNIVERSITY MARITIME COLLEGE

 § 576.1 Applicability of regulations.

-This Part shall govern vehicular traffic and parking upon the streets and roads controlled or maintained by the State University of New York Maritime College at Fort Schuyler, and shall apply to students, faculty, employees, visitors and all other persons upon such premises.
+This Part shall govern vehicular traffic and parking upon the streets and roads controlled or maintained by the State University Maritime College, and shall apply to students, faculty, employees, visitors and all other persons upon such premises.

 § 576.2 Application of New York State law.